camunda/camunda-docs/docs/product-manuals/tasklist/deployment/configuration.md

 zeebe.tasklist.elasticsearch.numberOfReplicas| How many replicas Elasticsearch uses for all Tasklist indices| 0

 These values are applied only on first startup of Tasklist or during version upgrade.
-After Tasklist ELS schema is created, settings may be adjusted directly in ELS template and the new settings will be applied to indices created after adjustment.
+After Tasklist ELS schema is created, settings may be adjusted directly in ELS template, and the new settings will be applied to indices created after adjustment.

 ### A snippet from application.yml: